Delay Minimization in Pinching-Antenna-enabled NOMA-MEC Networks: Conclusions

 \section{Conclusions}

 This letter presented a novel uplink PASS enabled NOMA-MEC framework.
 We formulated a joint optimization problem to minimize the maximum task delay by optimizing offloading ratios, transmit powers, and PA positions, subject to practical constraints.
 To tackle the problem, we developed a bisection search-based AO algorithm, iteratively solving each subproblem for a given task delay.
-Extensive simulations demonstrated that the proposed framework significantly outperformed conventional MIMO and FDMA systems, achieving substantial reductions in task delay.
+Extensive simulations demonstrated that the proposed framework significantly outperformed several baselines, achieving substantial reductions in task delay.